stanmoore1/kokkos/doc/design_notes_space_instances.md

   * Parallel work is *dispatched* on an execution space instance

-  * Execution space instances are conceptually disjoint/independant from each other
   * Execution space instances are conceptually disjoint/independent from each other